XML RSS

 Until the 1930s it was common for people here in Britain to bury most of their rubbish in the back garden.
 I'm still unearthing potted meat jars and bed springs!

-Picture, above: fly-tipping affects costal regions and rivers, too.
+Fly-tipping affects coastal regions and rivers, too.
 Rubbish in water sources can be a hazard to wildlife as well as to human users.
+This messy scene was photographed at low tide on the river Orwell, near the centre of Ipswich, UK.

 Fly tipping and other ways of littering